6 steps to drive employee engagement through intranet personas

 This may seem obvious but can’t be repeated enough; the point of utilizing personas is to target the end users of your intranet.
 As you move forward in creating and using a persona there are infinite points at which you may get creative and possibly sidetracked by thinking of content you would like to see on your intranet.
 Remember that while creativity is great and your team ultimately shares the same long-term goals, it’s paramount to stay in the headspace of the user.
 Your daily goals may differ drastically from those of everyone else on your team, especially if you’re a manager or someone else in a leadership position.
 To encourage employee engagement, remember that personas are ultimately for… well, the employees!

 What kind of content can your persona deliver that will get your employees engaged?
 Bite-sized blogs on helpful topics are a great starting point.
 Do you work for a marketing team?
 Post the top five ways to use Twitter lists in your social media marketing strategy or an article on what to look for on Google Analytics.
 Choose topics that the team will find both helpful and fun.
 Polls, surveys, and quizzes are also effective.
 They don’t even have to be directly related to work.
 Throw a poll on the team’s favorite places to go for after-work social outings into the mix.
 The more they get involved, the more engaged they will be and the more you’ll know about your team.

 6) Don’t stop there

 What do engaged employees look like?
-They love their jobs, they go the extra mile, they’re productive.
-In short, engagement is a boon to workers and company alike.
-There are infinite ways to utilize personas and the intranet in general to bring employees into the fold of engagement.
+They love their jobs, they go the extra mile, and they’re productive.
+In short, engagement is a boon to workers and companies alike.
+There are infinite ways to utilize personas and the intranet, in general, to bring employees into the fold of engagement.
 This blog post has only covered the tip of the iceberg.
 Get out there and get creative.
 Play around with how much of a persona’s backstory you share or what types of content they post.